 Each student is to select one of the following alternatives for the payment of tuition and fees:

 - Full payment of tuition and fees is required prior to the beginning of each semester in accordance with published deadlines in the Academic Calendar.
 Accepted financial aid can be used to hold class schedules and make required payment.
 Failure to pay will result in the deletion of all courses.
 Tuition and fee bills are not mailed to students but available online through WebAdvisor by accessing "My E-Bill."

 - Installment Payment Plan (Subject to Change).
 An installment payment plan option is available for the Fall, Spring and long Summer terms only.
-Online enrollment by the student is required.
-This payment option is available through the Pay Online feature through Pioneer Portal or from the TWU Homepage.
+Online enrollment by the student is required by the published deadlines.
+This payment option is available through the Pay Online feature through Pioneer Portal or from the TWU Homepage under Pay for Classes Online.
 The Fall and Spring payment plan requires a down payment of 25 percent of total semester charges by the published payment deadline.
 The remaining balance is split into three payments that are due at one-month intervals during the semester.
 The long Summer term payment plan requires a 50 percent down payment by the published payment deadline with the remaining balance in two payments that are due at one-month intervals.
-An incidental fee of $15 (subject to change) will be assessed at the time of enrollment in any installment plan and is due in addition to the required down payment.
+An installment fee of $25 (subject to change) will be assessed at the time of enrollment in any installment plan and is due in addition to the required down payment.
 Accepted financial aid awards can be used to make the required down payment for any installment plan.